Muffin Top

 1 teaspoon ground nutmeg

-1 cup melted unsalted butter and cooled to room temperature
+1/2 cup melted unsalted butter then cooled to room temperature

 Butter 2 loaf pans.
-Line the bottoms with a piece of parchment paper or dust with flour and tap out any excess.
+Line the bottoms with a piece of parchment paper or dust with flour.

 Preheat oven to 350 degrees.

-Make a well in the center then stir in the butter, eggs, liquor, persimmon puree then the nuts and raisins.
+Add the butter, eggs, liquor, persimmon puree then the nuts and dried fruit.

 Bake 1 hour or until toothpick inserted into the center comes out clean.